12 Reasons Why You’re Not Losing Weight While Breastfeeding

 If indulging here and there brings you comfort and joy, go for it!

-If indulging is making you feel guilty or ashamed, try to find something that will bring you joy.
-Like those steaming hot baths and foot massages that you missed during your pregnancy.
+If indulging makes you feel guilty or ashamed, try to find something that will bring you joy, like those steaming hot baths and foot massages you missed during your pregnancy.

 11. You Aren’t Exercising Enough